x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 Each property has *property attributes*:

 * The *writable* attribute specifies whether the value can be set.
-* The *enumerable* attribure specifies whether the property name is returned by a `for`/`in` loop.
+* The *enumerable* attribute specifies whether the property name is returned by a `for`/`in` loop.
-* The *configurable* attribure specifies whether the property can be deleted and whether its attributes can be altered.
+* The *configurable* attribute specifies whether the property can be deleted and whether its attributes can be altered.

 Every object has three associated *object attributes*: